BrewBlox/brewblox-documentation/docs/dev/reference/spark_commands.md

 # Spark Command Protocol
-This document describes the protocol for interacting with the BrewBlox Spark over TCP or serial.
+This document describes the protocol for interacting with the Brewblox Spark over TCP or serial.

 ## Endianness